top of page

 At the southernmost tip of Vancouver Island stood a very large house.
 Many considered it to be haunted.

-"The Haunted House of Harling Point - Victoria, British Columbia"
+"1958::The Haunted House of Harling Point in Victoria, British Columbia"

 Victoria, British Columbia

-In 1909, the property at the foot of Gonzales Hill in Oak Bay was divided into three separate parcels and sold by its owner, world-renowned architect Francis Rattenbury, whose iconic Empress Hotel had just opened its doors the previous year.
-Two of the oceanfront parcels stretched between Shoal Bay and Gonzales Point, and the third was the rest of the ocean-facing side of the hill including Harling Point (except for the Chinese Cemetery).
-But this bit of land wasn't always known as Harling Point.
-In fact, its story provides a clue as to how a house on Harling Point came to be known as haunted.
+In 1909, the property at the foot of Gonzales Hill was divided into three separate parcels and sold by its owner, world-renowned architect Francis Rattenbury, whose iconic Empress Hotel had just celebrated its Grand Opening the previous year.
+Two parcels stretched from Gonzales Hill to Gonzales Point and Shoal Bay (McNeill Bay).
+The third was the rest of the ocean-facing side of Gonzales Hill, stretching between Shoal Bay and Foul Bay, excluding the Chinese Cemetery on the jutting piece of land known as Foul Point.
+Today, this point is known as Harling Point, a name that provides a clue as to how a house built there came to be known as haunted.

-In 1914, Victoria postal clerk James Smith moved his family into a big house situated on the east side of Foul Bay at the far side of the Chinese Cemetery.
-The 3-story house dwarfed the neighbouring homes and sat like a beacon on the very tip of Foul Point where it reached out to the Trial Islands.
-Inside the house was a sparkling chandelier casting light on an elegant staircase that provided passage between the ballroom on the main floor and its billiard room on the top floor.
-It was, in all its grandness, a sturdy home... and it had to be.
+In 1914, Victoria postal clerk James Smith moved his family into a big house on the east side of Foul Bay, at the far side of the Chinese Cemetery.
+It was a 3-story house with a full basement that dwarfed the neighbouring homes.
+It sat like a beacon on the tip of Foul Point, reaching out to the Trial Islands.
+Inside the house was a sparkling chandelier casting light on an elegant staircase that provided passage between a ballroom on the main floor and a billiard room on the top floor.
+It was a sturdy home in all its grandness... and it had to be.
 Within the first few years, the Smiths learned that, like their house, they too had to be sturdy.
-They became the keepers of the water surrounding their home when year after year they raced to rescue someone who was clinging to an overturned boat and at risk of being carried away by the strong current.
+They became the keepers of the water surrounding their home when, year after year, they raced to rescue someone clinging to an overturned boat and at risk of being carried away by the strong current.
 After two decades and many lives saved, the most heroic rescue the Smiths had ever endured came to pass.

 Clip: The Vancouver Sun (1934) Vancouver, British Columbia

-On a cold night in January 1934, a man and a woman had made a trip out to the Trial Islands to collect bark for their woodstoves.
-Having gathered up a large supply, they were forced to make two trips.
-On the return of their second trip, a sudden squall churned up the swirling waters of the tide and upset their boat within view of the people on the shore.
-Men in the area bravely rushed to the rocky ledge of the point and launched whatever they could use as a rescue boat.
-But the gale was too powerful.
-Out of the four crafts launched, three were sunk.
-A strong gust of wind had overturned the first rescuer's boat just as he had plucked the drowning woman from the water.
-He managed to swim back to safety, leaving the woman behind.
-The next two rescuers barely made it as far when their boat was also overturned.
+On a cold night in January 1934, a man and a woman rowed their boat to the Trial Islands to collect bark for their woodstoves.
+With a bit of luck, they managed to gather a large supply, but it would take two boat trips to get it all back home.
+On the return of their second trip, a sudden storm churned and swirled the waters of the tide rip and upset their boat within view of the concerned people on the shore.
+Men in the area bravely rushed to the rocky ledge of the point and launched whatever they could use as a rescue boat, but the gale was too strong.
+Out of their four crafts launched, three were sunk.
+A strong gust of wind had overturned the first rescuer's boat just after he had plucked the drowning woman from the water.
+He managed to swim back to safety but was forced to leave the woman behind.
+The second duo of rescuers had barely made it as far when their boat also overturned.
 They were saved only by the outstretched hands of a living chain of men and boys reaching out to them from the shore.
-The third boat was the same.
-It had capsized not far from shore and forced its two experienced rescuers to swim back in the freezing water.
-They returned to safety without help, but for one of them, the shock was too much for his heart and he died shortly after reaching the shore.
-This man's name was Dr. Fred Harling, a dentist in the area and the namesake of Foul Point's new name, Harling Point.
+The third boat of rescuers met the same challenge.
+Their boat had capsized not far from shore, forcing them to swim back in the freezing water.
+They made it to the shore without help, but for one of them, the shock was too much for his heart to bear, and he died shortly after reaching the shore.
+His name was Dr. Fred Harling, a dentist in the area and the namesake of Foul Point's new name, Harling Point.

-Just two months after the Harling Point incident, postal clerk James Smith also died.
-His body had succumbed to a fatal illness.
-His wife Evelyn, who had made it her job to ready the hot cocoa during each rescue, remained in the house for many more years after her husband's death.
+Just two months after the Harling Point incident, postal clerk James Smith also died, his body having succumbed to a fatal illness.
+His wife Evelyn, who had made it her job to ready the hot cocoa during each rescue, remained in the house for many years after her husband's death.
 At 87 years old, she finally left to live with her daughter in Vancouver and died several months later.
-The newly abandoned house became the perfect hangout for those who had spent years laughing and gawking at the spooky-looking house on the point.
-But that wasn't the last story to be told of the Smiths of Harling Point House.
+The newly abandoned house became the perfect hangout for those who had spent years laughing and gawking at its spookiness.
+But that wasn't the last story to be told of the Smiths and their house on Harling Point.

-After receiving news of Evelyn Smith's death, a local newspaper editor shared his own memories of the Smith family and their house that was thought to be haunted.
-He recalled his childhood days exploring the rocky shoreline of Harling Point and the wonders of the oddly huge house on the far side of the cemetery.
-He remembered his friend who lived there and his mom who would invite them in for a plate of oatcakes and a glass of milk before sending them back out into the warm sunshine.
-He shared in great detail his time spent in Mr. Smith's old longboat that he had painted sky blue, and the gramophone he would play as they cruised around Discovery Island.
+After receiving news of Evelyn Smith's death, a local newspaper editor shared his memories of the Smith family and the house that was thought to be haunted.
+He recalled his childhood days exploring the rocky shoreline of Harling Point and the wonders of the oddly massive house on the far side of the cemetery.
+He remembered his friend who lived there and his mom, who would invite them in for a plate of oatcakes and a glass of milk before sending them back into the warm sunshine to play.
+He shared in great detail the time he spent in Mr. Smith's old longboat, which he had painted sky blue, and the gramophone that he would play as they cruised around Discovery Island.
 In a small way, with his stories, the editor saved the memories of the house just as the house and its occupants had saved many lives.
 The most interesting story from the editor's past, however, was the story he never told.
 When he was a young man, he had saved the life of a total stranger.
 His boat was the fourth boat that bravely took on the storm that one dark night long ago when all the others sank.
 In his small dinghy, the young editor had rowed out to the couple's overturned boat.
 With enough room to take only one of them back to shore at a time, he rowed the woman back to safety first and saved her life.
-When he returned to their overturned boat still tossing about in the storm, he found the woman's companion had been lost to the tides.
+When he returned to their overturned boat, still tossing about in the storm, he found the woman's companion had been lost to the tides.

 Clip: Vancouver Sun (1934)